Welcome to the AI Microfluidics Integration Laboratory

 While many groups are embracing the powerfulness of convolutional neural network and other machine learning techniques for microscopy image processing especially in fluorescence domain, we are focusing on application using brightfield images which can be a more difficult dataset.

-While, there are many free tools also available, like deepimageJ, ilastik, zerocostDL4mic, our ultimate goal and Ryudyn's ultimate goal is knowing what you want and automate the entire data processing for you from images to statistically inferred data that you can trust.
+While there are many free tools also available, like deepimageJ, ilastik, zerocostDL4mic, our ultimate goal and Ryudyn's ultimate goal is predicting what you want and automate the entire data processing for you from images to statistically-inferred data that you can trust.

 We has explored binary, semantic, and instance segmentation using U-net, Deeplabv3, fasterCNN, yolov4, and Mask RCNN.

-Try it out on our cloud test suite.
+Try it out on our cloud test suite hosted on Azure.

-(subject to intermittent disallocation, if interested please contact)
+(subject to intermittent disallocation, if interested to try please contact)

 Integrated microfluidic platform for organ-on-chip applications